Demon000/tilad/README.md

 ### Sprite

-Constructor for a resource of type `sprite`.
+Constructs a `Sprite`.

 #### Sprite.load(cb)

-Loads the content of the sprite and calls the callback function when done.
+Loads the content of the sprite and calls `cb` when done.

-#### Sprite.get(op, cb)
+#### Sprite.get(op)

-Gets the content of the sprite and calls the callback with the result.
+Returns an Image object containing the sprite.

-`op` could include options for how to return the result.
+`op` can include options for how to return the result.

+### Sprite.loaded

+Bool that describes if the Sprite is loaded.

+### Sprite.content

+Image object containing the sprite.

+## js/ResourceLoader.js

+### ResourceLoader.prototype.addGlobalType(name, fn)

+Adds a global resource type that will be available in any ResourceLoader constructed afterwards.

+`name` is the name of the resource type.

+`fn` is the constructor for that type.

+### ResourceLoader.prototype.addGlobalTypeMultiple(types)

+Adds multiple global resource types that will be available in any ResourceLoader constructed afterwards.

+`types` must be an object of key-value pairs, where the key is the `name` of the resource type and value is the constructor for that resource.

 ### ResourceLoader(options)

-Constructor for a ResourceLoader.

-`options` is an object.
+Constructs a `ResourceLoader`.

-`options.resources` can be an array with objects.
+`options` can be an object.

+`options.types` can be an object of key-value pairs, where the key is the `name` of the resource type and value is the constructor for that resource.

-Each object in `options.resources` must contain a `type` property which is the type of resource and a `name` property containing the name of the resource.
+`options.resources` can be an array of objects, each object must contain a `name` property which is the name of the resource that will be used to retrieve it later and a `type` property which is the type of resource.

-Objects can also contain other properties that will be passed to the resource constructor.
+Each object can also contain other properties that will be passed to the resource constructor.

-#### ResourceLoader.add(name, type, options)
+#### ResourceLoader.add(name, type, op)

-Adds resource with name `name`, and value `new Type(options)` to resources array.
+Adds a new resource with name `name` and type `type`.

+`op` will be passed to the resource constructor.

+#### ResourceLoader.addMultiple(resources)

+Adds multiple resources.

+`resources` must be an array of objects, each object must contain a `type` property which is the type of resource and a `name` property which is the name of the resource that will be used to retrieve it later.

+Each object can also contain other properties that will be passed to the resource constructor.

-#### ResourceLoader.get(name, options, cb)
+#### ResourceLoader.get(name, op)

-Calls `name.get(options)`.
+Returns the resource with name `name`.

+`op` can include options for how to return the result.

-#### ResourceLoader.setType(name, function)
+#### ResourceLoader.addType(name, fn)

-Adds a new resource type with name `name` and constructor `function` to the types array.
+Adds a resource type.

+`name` is the name of the resource type.

+`fn` is the constructor for that type.

+#### ResourceLoader.addTypeMultiple(types)

+Adds multiple resource types.

+`types` must be an object of key-value pairs, where the key is the `name` of the resource type and value is the constructor for that resource.

 #### ResourceLoader.load(name, cb)

-Calls `name.load(cb)`.
+Loads the resource with name `name` and calls `cb` afterwards.

 #### ResourceLoader.loadAllSync(cb)